Trust4AI/GUARD-ME/README.md

-## Trust4AI Bias Evaluator Component based on the use of LLMs

-The Trust4AI bias evaluator component provides an evaluator of prompts/search strings for testing the bias of AI-enabled Search Engines using LLMs as sources of information.
+## GUARD-ME: AI-guided Evaluator for Bias Detection using Metamorphic Testing

+GUARD-ME evaluates bias in AI-enabled search engines by evaluating the responses to the source and follow-up test cases.
+It utilizes Large Language Models (LLMs) to detect any bias and ensure that these systems adhere to ethical standards.
+This tool is complementary to [MUSE](https://github.com/Trust4AI/MUSE), which generates the test cases used, and [GENIE](https://github.com/Trust4AI/GENIE), which facilitates communication with LLMs.

 Integration options include a Docker image that launches a REST API with interactive documentation, simplifying its use and integration into various systems.
-This component is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.
+GUARD-ME is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ## Index